Horbenkodev/hugo-blog/content/posts/10-tips-to-improve-usability-of-your-app/index.md

 ---
 title: 10 Tips to Improve Usability of Your App
-publishDate: '2018-06-29T00:00:00Z'
+publishDate: 2018-06-29T00:00:00Z
-authors:
-- Bryan Davis
+image: mobile-user-experience.jpg
+og_image: mobile-user-experience.jpg
 description: Today, we have millions of apps that are available in different marketplaces such as Google Play Store and Apple Store.
 In order to minimize congestion on their screens and be a high-quality product, mobile apps focus on the interface design that works effectively.
 One of the tricks that mobile owners use is the review of the user experience.
-image: mobile-user-experience.jpg
-og_image: mobile-user-experience.jpg
 promote:
   promote: false
 top: false
-industries: []
+authors:
+  - Bryan Davis
 categories:
   - Business
+industries: []
 ---
 Today, we have millions of apps that are available in different marketplaces such as Google Play Store and Apple Store.
 In order to minimize congestion on their screens and be a high-quality product, mobile apps focus on the interface design that works effectively.
 One of the tricks that mobile owners use is the review of the user experience.
 If there are negative reviews on the mobile user experience, this can lead to a low download rate.
 This is why it is important for <a href="https://anadea.info/services/mobile-development" target="_blank">mobile app developers</a> to ensure that the app has a good user experience before they can launch it in the market.
 Here are ten tips that will help you to improve user experience design of an app.